Is Bitcoin legal? A glimpse of BTC’s regulatory environment

 The CFTC views Bitcoin as a commodity similar to gold and other precious metals.
 In 2017, the commission released a Primer, defining their views for clarity’s sake.
 Moreover, the group’s power over derivatives will eventually cover insider trading, pump-and-dumps and similar activities as it learns about the industry.

 The CFTC has honored its word as well, going after the BitMEX exchange stating that it failed to register the platform.
-Many crypto enthusiasts are excited, as regulation could mean an eventual Bitcoin exchange-traded fund (ETF) — something the SEC has been unwilling to implement for some time.
+Many crypto enthusiasts are excited, as regulation could mean an eventual Bitcoin exchange-traded fund (ETF) — something the SEC has been unwilling to implement for some time but has now passed Bitcoin futures ETFs.

 Financial Crimes Enforcement Network